google-research/simclr/tf2/README.md

-# SimCLR - A Simple Framework for Contrastive Learning of Visual Representations
+# TF2 implementation of SimCLR

 This implementation is based on TensorFlow 2.x.
 We use `tf.keras` layers for building the model and use `tf.data` for our input pipeline.
 The model is trained using a [custom training loop](https://www.tensorflow.org/tutorials/distribute/custom_training) with `tf.distribute` on multiple TPUs.